 While caprylic acid and its monocaprylin form may be more potent for Candida infections, monolaurin may be more well tolerated at higher dosages.
 Monolaurin is also more selective, meaning that it focuses on the bad guys and leaves the good guys.
-Monolaurin also offers a wider spectrum of anti-fungal, antibacterial and antiviral activity than caprylic acid.
+Monolaurin also offers a wider spectrum of anti-fungal, antibacterial, and antiviral activity than caprylic acid.
 In addition to being more selective, monolaurin has not been found to contribute to microbial resistance.

-If you have fungal overgrowth, there’s higher risk that dormant viruses may become active, or bacterial overgrowth also exists.
-This makes monolaurin interesting because not only has it demonstrated anti-Candida properties in research, it may also offer support for any co-existing bacterial and viral infections, as well as synergy with other anti-fungal medications (23; 24; 25).
+If you have fungal overgrowth, there’s a higher risk that dormant viruses may become active, or bacterial overgrowth also exists.
+This makes monolaurin interesting because not only has it demonstrated anti-Candida properties in research, but it may also offer support for any co-existing bacterial and viral infections, as well as synergy with other anti-fungal medications (23; 24; 25).

 A small human study was conducted in 2010 involving twenty-six women with Candida Vaginitis.
 The women applied an intra-vaginal gel containing monolaurin twice a day for two days.
-After the two days, vaginal swabs were collected and showed an inhibition of Candida growth, but growth of healthy lactobacillus in the vagina was not affected (26).
+After the two days, vaginal swabs were collected and showed inhibition of Candida growth, but the growth of healthy lactobacillus in the vagina was not affected (26).

 At the very least, these natural ingredients are serving as a template for pharmaceutical companies to develop their next round of blockbuster drugs.
 But matching the natural synergy of plant compounds is difficult, and rather than trying to develop novel drug cocktails to approach these chronic health problems, I believe supporting your immune response naturally with food as medicine will drive the next wave of medical innovation in the upcoming years.